-Saphan Sarasin is the first bridge built that linked Phuket Island to the mainland of Phang Nga Province.
-Named after a Thai Chinese politician (the Sarasin family has been a wealthy clan involved in Thailand business and politics since the 19th century) this 700m bridge was built in 1967 to replace the ferry which was then the only connection to the mainland.
+Sarasin Bridge was the first bridge built that linked Phuket Island to Phang Nga Province on Mainland Thailand.
+Named after a Thai-Chinese politician (the Sarasin family has been a wealthy clan involved in Thailand business and politics since the 19th century), this 700-metre bridge was built in 1967 to replace the ferry which was then the only connection to the mainland.

 - Phuket FantaSea Cultural Theme Park

 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Coral & Racha Islands Full-Day Tour

 - Sea Kayaking at Ang Thong Marine Park

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch

 - John Gray's Cave Canoeing Tour in Phang Nga Bay

 The idea of keeping the old bridge as a tourist attraction may sound strange, but it's quite a popular destination in the evening for many local people.
 Saphan Sarasin (as it's known in Thai) has been transformed into an interesting strolling destination.
 Two towers, linked by a platform, have been built in its central part to create a viewpoint over the Andaman Sea to the west and fishing villages and Phang Nga Bay to the east.
 The floor is covered with tiles and many ornate and the attractive lamps line the walkway, making it especially beautiful at dusk.